secretGeek/today-i-learned-staging/powershell/get_aduser.md

-﻿# get-aduser is useful to set info about a user account
+﻿# get-aduser is useful to get info about a user account

 TO see all of the properties of a user account (example account called "User1")